kevin00223/HackingWithSwiftProjectsDemo/README.md

 1. implicitly unwrapping optionals (IBOutlet)
 2. Relation between point and pixel
 3. CALayer
-4. To shuffle up the order of an array: array.shuffle
+4. To shuffle up the order of an array: 'array.shuffle'
-5. To generate a random number in a range: Int.random(in: range) ￼￼￼
+5. To generate a random number in a range: 'Int.random(in: range)' ￼￼￼

 ![](http://i63.tinypic.com/24x2mva.jpg)